Allegheny Uprising

 Allegheny Uprising (released in the UK as The First Rebel) is a 1939 American Adventure Western film directed by William A. Seiter and starring Claire Trevor and John Wayne.
-Based on the 1937 novel The First Rebel by Neil H. Swanson, with a screenplay by the film's producer, P. J. Wolfson, the film is loosely based on the historical event known as the Black Boys Rebellion of 1765, after the conclusion of the French and Indian War.
+Based on the 1937 novel The First Rebel by Neil H. Swanson, with a screenplay by the film's producer, P. J. Wolfson, the film is loosely based on the historical event known as the Black Boys Rebellion, which took place in 1765 after the conclusion of the French and Indian War.
 It was produced by RKO Pictures.

 Clad in buckskin and a coonskin cap (as he would be a decade later in The Fighting Kentuckian), Wayne plays real-life James Smith, an American coping with British rule in colonial America.
 The supporting cast includes Brian Donlevy, George Sanders and Chill Wills.
 Claire Trevor and John Wayne also headed the cast of John Ford's Stagecoach the same year, and in both films as well as Dark Command the following year, Trevor is top-billed over Wayne due to her greater name value at the time.

 The film did not fare well in its initial release.
 The superficially similar John Ford film Drums Along the Mohawk had been released only one week prior.
 In the United Kingdom, where the film kept the original title, it was initially banned by the Ministry of Information for placing the British, already at war against Nazi Germany, in a bad light.

 Plot

 In the southwestern Pennsylvania region, of colonial America, in the 1760s, colonial distaste and disapproval of the British government is starting to surface.
 Many local colonists have been killed by Native Americans, who are armed with rifles supplied by white traders.
 Local adventurer James Smith and his followers complain to British officials, pressuring them to make it illegal to trade weapons to the Indians.
-Trader Ralph Callender and other businessmen are not happy with the new law, as it cuts into their profit.
+Trader Callender and other businessmen are not happy with the new law, as it cuts into their profit.
 They continue to trade with the local Native American population, hiding rifles and rum inside military supply trains.
 When the British authorities fail to do anything to prevent this, James Smith organizes his men and heads out to intercept the wagon train.
 Smith's spirited and bold girlfriend, Janie McDougall, assists him and his men in posing as Indians to intercept the gun shipments.

 Captain Swanson, a British army officer, is sent to protect the wagon train at all costs, following a complaint lodged by Callender, that Smith and his men intend to rob the wagon train, while neglecting to state that the train contains guns and liquor.
 Captain Swanson considers the involvement of Smith and his men as a revolt against his authority, and in retaliation, he jails more than half of the local colonists, holding them without trial.
 This sets Smith and Swanson on a collision course.